underscoreio/shapeless-guide/src/pages/ops/penultimate.md

 ## Creating a custom op

-As an exercise, let's work through the creation of our own op.
+Let's work through the creation of our own op as an exercise.
 We'll combine the power of `Last` and `Init` to create a `Penultimate` type class that retrieves the second-to-last element in an `HList`.
-Here's the type class definition:
+Here's the type class definition, complete with `Aux` type alias and `apply` method:

 ```tut:book:silent
 import shapeless._